umzi2/wtp_dataset_destroyer/instructions/noise.md

 `*` = optional parameters

-- `type` - The list of blur algorithms to use
+- `type` - The list of blur algorithms to use.
+One is randomly picked per image
 - `alpha`* - Controls how transparent the noise is when overlaid
 - `probability`* - The chance of applying (e.g. 0.5 = 50% chance of being applied)
 - `y_noise`* - The chance that the noise will be applied only on the tone component in color images.
 (Generates color noise)